Ankit0592/Masterbot/Deploy/deploy.md

 We have deployed the chat bot to slack channel- this https://se-projecthq.slack.com/

 We have made 2 dummy TA users : <br>
-  1.UserID:  tamasterbot@gmail.com Password: tamaster  Slack_Username: tamaster <br>
+  1.UserID:  tamasterbot@gmail.com Password: tamaster <br>
-  2.UserID:  tamasterbot2@gmail.com Password: tamaster2  Slack_Username: tamaster2 <br>
+  2.UserID:  tamasterbot2@gmail.com Password: tamaster2 <br>

 Please log into the channel using the above credentials.